NordicSemiconductor/pc-nrfconnect-serial-terminal/doc/docs/overview.md

 | **CLEAR CONSOLE**                   | Clears the terminal view.                                                      |
 | **Arrow Up/Down**                   | Navigate through previously sent commands in the input field.                  |

-When using the terminal tab in the Line mode, commands sent to the device are displayed with a green ">" prefix.
-Responses from the device are displayed in white.
-The terminal supports ANSI escape codes, which allows for color-coded output if your device firmware uses them.
+When using the terminal tab in the Line mode, the line ending is automatically appended to the command based on the [**Line Ending** selection](#line-mode).

 ## Settings tab